What is whistleblowing? Understand the legal protections and benefits

 Anonymous whistleblowing utilises external channels to protect the anonymity of the whistleblower while reporting misconduct to senior management.
 Third-party channels, such as whistleblowing hotlines, provide toll-free phone numbers and/or web or app-based solutions that utilise encryption to guarantee the anonymity of the whistleblower.

 Implementing a dedicated service for whistleblowers can have a beneficial effect on an organisational culture.

 Who can be a whistleblower?

-Potential whistleblowers can come from diverse backgrounds such as employees, contractors, or even the public.
-They possess knowledge of malpractices within an organisation and should be aware of their whistleblower rights, including the importance of whistleblower’s confidentiality.
+Potential whistleblowers can come from diverse backgrounds, such as employees, contractors, or even the public.
+They possess knowledge of malpractices within an organisation and should be aware of their whistleblower rights, including the importance of the whistleblower’s confidentiality.

 In many countries, legal protections exist to safeguard whistleblowers from retaliation and ensure their confidentiality when making a protected disclosure, also known as a public interest disclosure.